luanti-org/contentdb/app/flatpages/privacy_policy.md

 * Passwords are used to authenticate the user.
 * The audit log is used to record actions that may be harmful.
 * Preferred language/locale is used to translate emails and the ContentDB interface.
-* Requests (such as downloads) are used for aggregated statistics and for calculating the popularity of packages.
-For example, download counts are shown for each package and release and there are also download graphs available for each package.
+* Requests (such as package views and downloads) are used for aggregated statistics and for calculating the popularity of packages.
+For example, download counts are shown for each package and release and there are also view and download graphs available for each package.
-* Whether an IP address has downloaded a package or release is cached to prevent downloads from being counted multiple times per IP address, but this information is deleted after 14 days.
+* Whether an IP address has viewed or downloaded a package or release is cached to prevent view or downloads from being counted multiple times per IP address, but this information is deleted after 14 days.
 * IP addresses are used to monitor and combat abuse.
 * Other information is displayed as part of ContentDB's service.